browserengineering/book/book/graphics.md

 fields on the event object.
 Remember that when the window is resized, the line breaks must change, so you will need to call `layout` again.

+*about:blank:* Currently, a malformed URL causes the browser to crash.
+It would be much better to have error recovery for that, and instead show a blank page, so that the user can fix the error.
+To do this, add support for the special `about:blank` URL, which should just render a blank page, and cause malformed URLs to automatically render as if they were `about:blank`.

 [fill-expand]: https://web.archive.org/web/20201111222645id_/http://effbot.org/tkinterbook/pack.htm

 [^3]: On older systems, applications drew directly to the screen, and